OLED Animation Maker OLED Maker

 ESP8266 NodeMCU wireless OLED setup

-NodeMCU OLED WiFi animation is the most popular wireless setup: cheap ESP8266 boards with built-in WiFi and enough RAM for 128×64 frame buffers.
-Wire your SSD1306 to D2 (SDA) and D1 (SCL), upload the WiFi receiver from the app, and stream nodemcu oled animation frames from oledanimationmaker.com on the same router.
+The ESP8266 (in NodeMCU or Wemos D1 form) is the most popular and budget-friendly board for this.
+These cost just a few dollars, have built-in WiFi, and pack enough RAM to hold a 128×64 frame buffer.
+To get started, wire your SSD1306 display to D2 (SDA) and D1 (SCL), upload the WiFi receiver sketch from the app, and you're streaming frames from oledanimationmaker.com over your router.
+Full step-by-step is below.

 ESP32 SSD1306 wireless OLED setup

-ESP32 OLED animation over WiFi uses GPIO 21 (SDA) and 22 (SCL).
-The workflow is identical to ESP8266 — select ESP32 DevKit in the tool, copy the WiFi receiver, set your router credentials, and use WiFi Connect with the IP shown on the display.
-See also our full ESP32 OLED animation guide.
+Prefer the more powerful ESP32?
+The process is nearly identical.
+ESP32 uses GPIO 21 (SDA) and 22 (SCL) for I²C.
+Just select ESP32 DevKit in the tool, copy the WiFi receiver, add your router credentials, and connect using the IP shown on the display.
+The ESP32's extra memory and speed make it great if you're also doing other tasks alongside the display.
+See our complete ESP32 OLED animation guide for more on that board.

 WiFi vs USB — which should you use?